Animadversio/NotionArxivChat-CLI/README.md

 ![](media/Notion_record.png)

 ## Usage
+* `arxiv_browser.py` - browse Arxiv papers in a terminal, search with arxiv query string; read abstracts.
-* `notion_arxiv_browse.py` - browse Arxiv papers in a terminal, save to Notion database (if notion API key is provided)
+* `notion_arxiv_browse.py` - browse Arxiv papers in a terminal, save to Notion database (if notion API key and database id are provided)
-* `notion_arxiv_browse_chat.py` - more powerful version of `notion_arxiv_browse` that allows you to download and chat with the papers and save the chat history to Notion database (if notion API key is provided)
+* `notion_arxiv_browse_chat.py` - more powerful version of `notion_arxiv_browse` that allows you to download and chat with the papers and save the chat history to Notion database (if notion API key and database id are provided)

 ## Requirements